valleyofdoom/PC-Tuning/README.md

 <h2 id="what-version-of-windows-should-you-use">10.2.
 What Version of Windows Should You Use?</h2>

 - Earlier versions of Windows lack anticheat support (due to lack of security updates from end-of-life OSes), driver support (commonly GPU, NIC) and application support in general, so some users are forced to use newer builds.
-See the table below of the minimum version required to install drivers for given GPUs
+See the table below of the minimum version required to install drivers for given GPUs.
+Subject to change

     |GPU|Minimum Windows Version|
     |---|---|